CSSUoB/cssuob.github.io/_posts/2019-08-14-website-update.md

 We're going to continue working on more stuff on this site and improving it more and more, but the main work is done now.
-If you're interested in helping out, you can checkout the github [here](https://github.com/CSSUoB/cssuob.github.io/).
+If you're interested in helping out, you can checkout the GitHub [here](https://github.com/CSSUoB/cssuob.github.io/).

 ## Tech stack

 So, now that's out of the way, the fun part... the tech stack!

-We used to have just a few static pages as html documents - but now we have a fully fledged jekyll site!
+We used to have just a few static pages as HTML documents - but now we have a fully fledged [Jekyll](https://jekyllrb.com/) site!
 I've used jekyll before in the past, but I've never written a theme from scratch, or used any of the more advanced features.
-So I got to learn a few new skills and can now comfortably use jekyll!
+So I got to learn a few new skills and can now comfortably use Jekyll!

-*(Disclaimer: jekyll is awesome, and you should use it for everything on your webiste.
-All of the rest of this post is me going on about why jekyll is great.)*
+*(Disclaimer: Jekyll is awesome, and you should use it for everything on your webiste.
+All of the rest of this post is me going on about why Jekyll is great.)*

 ### Data files